 ABOUT THE YARDBIRD SUITE

-Founded in 1957 and operated entirely by volunteers the Yardbird Suite is the only facility of its kind in Canada.
+Founded in 1957 and supported by volunteers the Yardbird Suite is the only facility of its kind in Canada.

 Every weekend between the middle of September and the end of June a unique and innovative jazz experience unfolds in the Yardbird’s casual and intimate atmosphere.
 In addition to averaging 75 concerts a season the Yardbird currently hosts weekly Tuesday night jam sessions, sponsors the Littlebirds Big Band, presents Jazz For Kids events, and hosts the Yardbird Festival of Canadian Jazz.
 All while providing rehearsal space for some of Edmonton’s top musicians.